TAVP: Task-Adaptive Visual Prompt for Cross-domain Few-shot Segmentation: Conclusion

 \section{Conclusion}

-It is worth noting that our work is the first one to apply a large foundation model-based method to CDFSS tasks.
-Previous works have focused on traditional CNN-based deep learning methods, slowing down the exploration of Artificial General Intelligence.
-Our method is based on SAM, a large foundational model for segmentation, concurrently rethinking its value in CDFSS.
-Extensive experiments have shown that although SAM can get satisfactory results for most segmentation tasks, it still performs worse in some particular scenarios, especially on the Deepglobe data set.
-Thus, our work has provided a novel and efficient framework for large model transfer in CDFSS tasks.
-The CDTAP module achieves learnable prompts for excellent performance on the three benchmarks.
+It is worth noting that our work is the first one to apply a large foundation model-based method to CD-FSS tasks, shifting focus from traditional CNN-based deep learning approaches.
+By leveraging the Segment Anything Model (SAM), a powerful foundational model for segmentation, the proposed framework redefines SAM's role in CD-FSS tasks and introduces a novel perspective on using large models to address domain-specific challenges.
+The incorporation of the CDTAP module, which enables adaptive and learnable visual prompts, allows for enhanced segmentation accuracy and robustness, achieving state-of-the-art performance on three widely-used CD-FSS benchmarks.

-In other words, SAM can be a basic knowledge tool, and using SAM to transfer its knowledge to other specific situations to complete domain-specific tasks is worthwhile.
-Besides, our method is an initial exploration of transferring SAM to CDFSS tasks, and many of the more critical and efficient algorithms need to be explored in the future.
-More methods with strong learning ability that can complete cross-domain and few-shot tasks need to be researched, helping the development of Artificial General Intelligence in the future.